lupyuen/zig-bl602-nuttx/README.md

 *MlmeReq_t
 ```

-We also change all `LmHandlerCallbacks_t` references from...
+We also change all auto-imported `LmHandlerCallbacks_t` references from...

 ```zig
 [*c]c.LmHandlerCallbacks_t